0nix/ggj21/twine/ending2.md

 "Will Lieutenant Oskar Sessler please give his final remarks?"
 Says the judge, unhinging it's jaw from what you can only assume is an arm.
 You'd think he couldn't move his limbs, on account of him having his entire body impaled with large steel rebar wires.

-The courtroom warps into a spherical something, and the eyes continue to watch you from every angle.
+The courtroom walls warp and wobble, and the eyes continue to watch you from every angle.
 You look away, then you look again and it's Lieutenant Sessler.

 That's new, but not surprising.
 He's on fire.